- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 21/2100Z to 22/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 0 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 21/2100Z to 22/2100Z: Solar activity has been at moderate levels for the past 24 hours.
+The largest solar event of the period was a M1 event observed at 22/1711Z from Region 2824 (N21E13).
+There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (23 May, 24 May, 25 May).
+Solar Activity Forecast: Solar activity is expected to be low with a chance for M-class flares on days one, two, and three (23 May, 24 May, 25 May).

 IIA.
 Geophysical Activity Summary 21/2100Z to 22/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 398 km/s at 22/0237Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 166 pfu.
+Solar wind speed reached a peak of 520 km/s at 21/2308Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 1035 pfu.

 IIB.
 Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (23 May, 24 May) and quiet to unsettled levels on day three (25 May).